EvgeniyaItkina/from-the-ground-up-bundling/lessons/03-adding-lint/README.md

 - The configuration for ESLint resides in a file named `eslint.config.js`.
 The existence of this file implies FlatConfig.

-### 3.1 ESM vs CommonJS
-- ESLint is a Node.js program.
-As such, it supports two module systems—CommonJS and ESM—just like any Node.js program.
-- Remember: CommonJS files use `require/module.exports` and ESM files use `import/export`.
-- In Node.js, a `.mjs` file means that it is ESM, and a `.cjs` file means that it is a CommonJS file, and `.js` is by default CommonJS, unless the `package.json` has a `type: module` property.
-- Ours has `type: module`, because this is the recommended way today to start new code in Node.js (and, as we'll see, browser code).
-Why?
-Because it bares the most resemblance to how browsers see modules.
-- So our `eslint.config.js` is an ESM file, and so uses `export default` to export the configuration, and uses `import` to import various things it needs for configuration.

 ## 4 How FlatConfig works

 - The idea behind flat config is this: